A variable ADAF disk model for X-ray binary systems: Application to individual sources

-Although the exact parameters that determines duration of the 35-day period remain unknown, we suggest that they are related to the size of the ADAF, the average radial velocity, and the dynamic nature of turbulence.
-As discussed above, the ADAF-thin disk turning-around model can explain most of the observed features associated with the 35-day period.
-The mass accretion rate onto the neutron star during the ADAF state is lower than that during the thin disk state.
+Although the exact parameters that determines duration of the 35-day period remain unknown, we suggest that they are related to the size of the ADAF or $\eta$, the average radial velocity of accretion flow, and the dynamic nature of turbulence.
+As discussed above, the turbulent ADAF-thin disk turning-around model can explain most of the observed features associated with the 35-day period.
+The mass accretion rate onto the neutron star during the ADAF state is lower than that during the thin disk state, as the ADAF is more extended.
 This is supported by the following observations that the neutron star pulse period becomes longer than spin-up expected under normal circumstances, e.g., the 1983 ALS lasted for eight 35-day cycles and pulse period extended $20~\mu{\rm s}$, the 1993, 1999 ALSs lasted for four and over ten 35-day cycles and pulse periods extended 12 and $25~\mu{\rm s}$ respectively \citep{coburn2000,vrtilek2001}.
 This implies a reduced mass accretion rate during the ALS.
 It is understandable because the ADAF is large during the ALS, causing the inner torus to be more extended and more mass to be lost through outflows, thereby reducing the accretion rate onto the neutron star.
+According to this reasoning, the model predicts that the neutron star's pulse period varies with the 35-day phase.
+For example, the neutron star spins up more rapidly during the MHS than during the SHS.
+This prediction is exactly borne out by observations. \citet{Klochkov2008} found that the spin-up of the neutron star in Her X-1 is correlated with the 35-day period, with the fastest spin-up occurring around the peak of the MHS (see Fig. 4 in \citealt{Klochkov2008}), which corresponds to the smallest ADAF and fastest accretion rate.

 Many discussions on Her X-1 can extend to similar sources such as LMC X-4 which has a 30.5 super-orbital period \citep{lang1981}.